Care Providers

 Raising awareness on the community level that cleft conditions are surgically treatable, Carlos uses pamphlets and literature provided by Operation Smile to explain the organization’s mission when he visits schools and clinics.

 “I talk with the people and say, ‘If you know any people who look like this and who need help or can’t afford to go for local surgery, they can please contact me and so I leave my number,’” Carlos said.
 “When they contact me, I forward them to Operation Smile.
-They then contact me and send me the scheduled date for the missions.
+They then contact me and send me the scheduled date for the program.
 I then let the patients know and I bring them with me.”

 “I assist with translating, helping patients with screening, making sure they get food and accommodation,” Carlos said.
 “If they get sick, I get them to the nurses and also helping them with anything they need.”

-To be able to volunteer as a patient advocate throughout the Quelimane mission, Carlos used all of his annual leave, effectively donating that paid time off to the service of patients and their families.
+To be able to volunteer as a patient advocate throughout the Quelimane program, Carlos used all of his annual leave, effectively donating that paid time off to the service of patients and their families.
 Uninterested in receiving praise or recognition for his efforts, he simply told his employer and co-workers at the time that he would be on vacation.

 His motivation is as pure as it is profound.